The First to Leave

 What Happened Outside Astiano

 Battle Report, Part Three

 “The women were close to the gate now – a few more steps and they’d be through.
+There was a fat Morrite priest leading them, and a Shallyan priestess.
 Some soldiers on the wall were shouting, ‘Hurry up,’ and stuff like that.
 I wondered if there was a prayer I could say to help them, but all I could think of was my Morrite prayers and it didn’t seem right praying for their souls like they were about to die.
 Then I heard a clackety sound – the Pavonans below the window were cranking the weird engine.
 One of the crew poured powder into a funnel and another blew ashes off a matchcord on a linstock.
 They were going to shoot it.

 “I wondered if it would be louder than the cannon, what with all them barrels, but it was outside not overhead, and besides my ears were already ringing so bad I doubted it could hurt them much more.
 The wagoneers were whipping more cruelly than ever– there was blood on the horses’ hides.